UoR-Haptics-Lab/PrecisionLabeller/README.md

-# PrecisionLabeler
+# PrecisionLabeller
-PrecisionLabeler is a MATLAB-based application for precise data labeling and visualisation.
+PrecisionLabeller is a MATLAB-based application for precise data labelling and visualisation.
 It allows users to scrub through the data or video to apply labels.

 Data are referenced to each other using a nearest-neighbor interpolation method.
 They are synchronised to a video clip through a user-defined offset to calculate the approximate data time.